lightninglabs/lightning-dev-site/tutorial/02-web-client.md

 ### Moving on to Step 3

 By now, you should have gained familiarity with the web client.
-In [Stage 3](/tutorial/03-rpc-client), we will learn how to set up an gRPC client for programmatic access to our `lnd` nodes.
+In [Stage 3](/tutorial/03-rpc-client), we will learn how to set up a gRPC client for programmatic access to our `lnd` nodes.

 [Proceed to Stage 3 - Web Client](/tutorial/03-rpc-client)